pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/get-started/_index.md

 Created stack 'dev'
 ```

-Finally, you will be prompted for some configuration values for the stack.
-For AWS projects, you will be prompted for the AWS region.
-You can accept the default value or choose another value like `us-west-2`.
+Finally, you will be prompted for a configuration value for the stack, specifically the AWS region.

 ```
 aws:region: The AWS region to deploy into: (us-west-2) Saved config
 ```

-> What are [projects](/docs/concepts/projects/) and [stacks](/docs/concepts/stack/)?
-Pulumi projects and stacks let you organize Pulumi code.
-Consider a Pulumi _project_ to be analogous to a GitHub repo---a single place for code---and a _stack_ to be an instance of that code with a separate configuration.
-For instance, _Project Foo_ may have multiple stacks for different development environments (Dev, Test, or Prod), or perhaps for different cloud configurations (geographic region for example).
-See [Organizing Projects and Stacks](/docs/using-pulumi/organizing-projects-stacks/) for some best practices on organizing your Pulumi projects and stacks.

 {{% choosable language "javascript,typescript" %}}